kyma-project/eventing-manager/docs/contributor/testing.md

 ## CI/CD

-This project uses [Prow](https://docs.prow.k8s.io/docs/) and [GitHub Actions](https://docs.github.com/en/actions) as part of the development cycle.
+This project uses [GitHub Actions](https://docs.github.com/en/actions) as part of the development cycle.
 The aim is to verify the functional correctness of Eventing Manager.

-### Prow Jobs

-The Prow Jobs that cover the code of this repository reside in [their own repository](https://github.com/kyma-project/test-infra/tree/main/prow/jobs/kyma-project/eventing-manager).
-Presubmit Jobs run on pull requests (PRs) and are marked with the prefix `pull`.
-Postsubmit jobs run on branch `main` after a PR has been merged and carry the prefix `post`.

-For more information on execution details of each Job, refer to their `description` field and the `command` and `args` fields.
-Alternatively, you can access this information from your PR by inspecting the details to the job and viewing the Prow job `.yaml` file.

 ### GitHub Actions

 GitHub Actions reside [within this module repository](https://github.com/kyma-project/eventing-manager/tree/main/.github/workflows).
-Pre- and postsubmit actions follow the same naming conventions as Prow Jobs.

 The [Actions overview](https://github.com/kyma-project/eventing-manager/actions/) shows all the existing workflows and their execution details.
 Here, you can also trigger a re-run of an action.